Cut down the overwhelm of balancing school and work + Maximize each day by finding study time at work

 Years ago when I was earning my terminal degree as an online student while working a full-time job I tried a lot of study strategies.
 Most of them didn’t work.

-What worked was identifying and using small pockets of study time during my regular schedule to maximize each day. (grab this free planner to get started) I quickly learned that working a full day and then coming home to study all evening wasn’t working.
+What worked was identifying and using small pockets of study time during my regular schedule to maximize each day.
+I quickly learned that working a full day and then coming home to study all evening wasn’t working.

 I was tired.